 DMC software seamlessly integrates machine vision for laser machining processes.
 Use it to see machining results, position your fabrication trajectories on the sample precisely or calibrate your system.

 Camera view is displayed in the Recipe Preview window in DMC.
-It is calibrated to match coordinate system of positioning stages and galvo scanners.
-Because of that, machining trajectories matches view of the sample, where they will be machined.
+It is calibrated to match the coordinate system of positioning stages and galvo scanners.
+Because of that, machining trajectories match the view of the sample, where they will be machined.

 DMC laser machining software supports several cameras.
-E.g. one camera for general view of the area and one camera for high resolution view of small features.
+E.g. one camera for a general view of the area and one camera for a high-resolution view of small features.

-Camera view can be calibrated to be coaxial to laser beam or off-axis.
-In case off-axis camera view is used, sample can be delivered between laser and camera by a single mouse click.
+Camera view can be calibrated to be coaxial to a laser beam or off-axis.
+In case the off-axis camera view is used, the sample can be delivered between laser and camera by a single mouse click.

 Camera can be also used for manual and automatic alignment and finding focus distance.

 DMC Machine Vision module has an Autofocus function for the camera(s) used in the system.

 Focus position is found for a selected camera by moving the user-selected stage (by default Z-axis).
 Focus can be found by scanning the whole set range continuously or by small steps looking for focus improvement.